 If you passed the CHSPE English-language Arts section in after January 2004, you do not need to take the current English-language Arts section.
 Results on the CHSPE taken prior to January 2004 cannot be combined with results on the CHSPE taken after January 2004.
 The test series is expected to change after the spring 2015 administration.
 When the test series changes, it is likely that results on the current CHSPE will not be combinable with results on the new test series.

 - If your CHSPE account is not paid in full, your test results will not be provided to you until your account has been paid in full.

-- If you attend a public school in grade 12 or below, and you provided your school's name on your registration form, when you have passed both sections of the CHSPE your name will be included on a roster of passing examinees sent to both your school and school district.
+- If you attend a public school in grade 12 or below, and you provided your school's name on your registration form, when you have passed both sections of the CHSPE your name will be included on a roster of passing examinees made available to your school district.
 The CHSPE Office reserves the right to report passers to private schools and charter schools who request information regarding their students who take the CHSPE.

 - CHSPE data for all examinees (passers and non-passers) at each administration will be provided to the California Department of Education.

 Your CHSPE results will not be provided to anyone else unless you request to have a transcript sent as described in Transcripts.